-24-23-25-20ow Turkish, Electro-Thermal, Sulphur, Vapor, and other Medicated BATHS, FOR THE TREATMENT OF DISEASE.
-AT THE GRAND PACIFIC HOTEL, - CHICAGO, Entranco ou Jackson street,
+Turkish, Electro-Thermal, Sulphur, Vapor, and other Medicated BATHS.

+FOR THE TREATMENT OF DISEASE.

+AT THE

+GRAND PACIFIC HOTEL, - CHICAGO, Entrance on Jackson street.

-In the past three years over a factor inteer, in the past three years over a factor thousand persons have been successfully itrated and chired of the various discuss peculiar to this cluste.
-Our appliances are first-class in every partic-ular.
+In the past three years over fifteen thousand persons have been successfully treated and cured of the various diseases peculiar to this cituate.
+Our appliances are first-class in every particular.
 We use electricity in all forms with and without the bath.
-These boths will proven as well as are discuss when proparty taken.
-Try them and be convinced.
-DR. G. C. SOMERS, PROPRIETOR.
-13-15-11 and rosin, and wor't maks soap.
-SAVE MONEY, AND BUY THE
+These baths will prevent as well as cure disease when properly taken.
+Try them and be convinced:

+DR. G. V. SOMERS, PROPRIETOR.